Get Weekly Coaching Tip

 • If the prospect grants you an appointment, then your foot is in the door.
 If they grant you permission to contact them again in the future, they are still a warm lead.
 If they are not interested, move on to the next prospect.

 • If you ask for referrals from all of your contacts and with all of your past and present customers, you may never run out of warm leads.
 But if you do, move next to cold leads.

-• Cold leads.
 Your goal is to turn your cold leads into warm leads.
+This is an important part of selling.
 Lower your expectations with cold leads, but remain optimistic.
 Most cold leads will not do business with you.
-However some will if you are respectful and make enough calls!
+However, some will if you are respectful and make enough calls!

 • Call your prospect and be forthright that you are making a prospecting call.
 Ask them if you may take 45 seconds of their time so that you and your prospect may determine if there is a fit between your offering and their business needs.

 • If they say “yes” give them your 30-second commercial.
 Then ask them if they would have any interest in continuing a conversation at a time that is convenient for them.
 Honor your promise on the 30 seconds; some will actually time you.